-1. The terminology in Table 1 relates to location(s) and site(s) relevant to the existing Copper Access Network (CAN).
+1. The terminology in Table 1 relates to location(s) and site(s) relevant to the existing copper access network.
 They can be considered indicative in relating to a broadband network providing ELAS.
 ELBS and EMCS based on multiple access technologies including FTTP.